 While some of us are getting pumped for afternoons at the pumpkin patch or Halloween parties, here’s another reason to love October: It’s a good time to strike on these money-saving deals.
 And we’re talking way beyond candy or PSLs (although, if these are on your list, by all means … ).
 Here’s what to pick up this month, plus what you can skip.

 What to Buy in October

 Holiday airfare.
 Here’s where it pays to be that person dreaming of tinsel before the leaves start changing.
-Stats from Hipmunk show booking by October 30 for Thanksgiving flights can save the average traveler up to 24% off peak prices.
-And booking Christmas travel by the end of the month can yield 31% in savings.
+Stats from Hipmunk show booking the week of October 1 for Thanksgiving flights can save the average traveler up to 23% off peak prices.
+And booking Christmas travel by the middle of the month can yield 25% in savings.
 After Halloween, prices for flights continue to inch up every day.

 To save even further, research prices on one-way tickets across multiple carriers, and review costs to fly in and out of different airports, recommends consumer and money-saving expert Andrea Woroch.
 “The more flexible you are on departure and return dates and airport choices,” she says, “the better prices you will find.”

 Denim (and other fall duds).
 Back-to-school styles will be on clearance through October’s mid-season sales, especially where denim is concerned.
 Look for discounts of up to 30% off on jeans.
 “Other fall clothing is also a good buy,” Woroch says, "especially around Columbus Day weekend when many retailers offer additional coupons on top of reduced merchandise.”